JuanPabloMonDi/JuanPabloMonDi/README.md

 👋 Hello!
-I’m Juan Pablo (@JuanPabloMonDi), a mathematician and statistician with a degree from the National University of Colombia.
+I’m Juan Pablo (@JuanPabloMonDi), a mathematician and statistician from the National University of Colombia.

-I created this GitHub for my university studies during the COVID-19 pandemic, and since then, I have seen it as an opportunity to share some of my projects with the people.
-Some repositories can be from papers and articles published in some journals, but others can be made just for fun.
+I created this GitHub for my university studies during the COVID-19 pandemic, and since then, I have seen it as an opportunity to share some of my projects with everyone.
+Some repositories have been developed for academic papers, and others are made just for fun.

 For last, I would like to give a few details about myself:
 - I love maths and statistics, and I am interested in all kinds of areas, from their applications to their theory; I also like abstract algebra, lie algebra, topology, and number theory, as well as many areas that don't have much to do with programming (for now).